hovig88/CMEECourseWork-Remote/README.md

 # Computational Methods in Ecology and Evolution (CMEE) Masters Program

-* This repository includes scripts and programs for weekly practicals/assignments required for the partial completion of the CMEE Masters program.
+* This repository includes weekly practicals/assignments and in-class scripts required for the partial completion of the CMEE Masters program.

 * The **CMEECourseWork-Remote** directory contains a `.gitignore` file and subdirectories named as `Week1`, `Week2`,...etc.
 This will be updated weekly as the course progresses.